 “Put simply, the stores that previously mattered most may no longer matter as much; some may even close.
 I’ve never seen these sorts of swings, and as brands consider their route to market for products, this is a whole new level of input that needs to be taken into account,” Cook said.

 The change in shopping habits may also lead some retailers to experience shifts in market share as the rebalancing plays out and the pandemic forces new rounds of lockdowns.
-“This rebalancing will, in large part, be dependent on their store locations and ability to adjust assortment to changing consumer demands at a time many retailers and manufacturers are trying to reduce the number of SKUs in a bid to find supply efficiencies.”
+“This rebalancing will, in large part, be dependent on their store locations and ability to adjust assortment to changing consumer demands and consumer spending at a time many retailers and manufacturers are trying to reduce the number of SKUs in a bid to find supply efficiencies.”